Chart Color Schemes

 Pymble's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups

-Health outcomes data shows excellent results across Pymble, with very low prevalence of common health conditions across all age groups.
-The rate of private health cover is exceptionally high at approximately 79% of the total population (14,284 people), compared to the national average of 55.3%.
+Pymble shows excellent health outcomes across all age groups, with a very low prevalence of common health conditions.
+Private health cover is exceptionally high at approximately 79% of the total population (14,284 people), compared to the national average of 55.3%.

-The most prevalent medical conditions in the area are asthma and arthritis, affecting 6.4 and 5.1% of residents respectively.
-A significant portion, 77.8%, declared themselves completely clear of medical ailments, slightly higher than the 76.0% across Greater Sydney.
+The most prevalent medical conditions are asthma and arthritis, affecting 6.4 and 5.1% of residents respectively.
+A significant majority, 77.8%, report being completely free from medical ailments, slightly higher than Greater Sydney's 76.0%.
 Pymble has a lower proportion of seniors aged 65 and over at 17.5% (3,143 people), compared to Greater Sydney's 20.2%.
-Health outcomes among seniors in Pymble are particularly strong, broadly aligning with the general population's health profile.
+Senior health outcomes are notably strong, mirroring the general population's health profile.

 Frequently Asked Questions - Health